utkarshware/My_Portfolio_website/README.md

   - If you previously used absolute `/assets/...` paths, they won’t load with file:// — use the relative paths provided.
   - Confirm files exist and names match exactly (Git hosts are case sensitive).
   - Open DevTools → Network and check for 404s.
+- Want to show only GitHub links
+  - Remove the `img` field (and `live` link) from a project in `data.js`.
+  - Set `code` (and optionally `codeLabel`) to point at your repository; the card will render a single “GitHub Repo” button.
+- Data.js edits not showing up
+  - Confirm `data.js` appears before `script.js` in `index.html` (it does in this template; keep that order if you refactor).
+  - Hard refresh after editing (Ctrl+F5 on Windows) to bust cached copies when running via `npm run start`.
+  - Open DevTools → Console and type `window.PORTFOLIO_DATA` to make sure it’s defined; if not, check for syntax errors in `data.js`.
+  - The Projects section now renders a notice when the array is empty—use that as a quick sanity check that the file loaded.
 - Theme toggle stuck on one mode
   - Press <kbd>F12</kbd> → Console and run `localStorage.removeItem('theme')`, then refresh.
   - Ensure your custom CSS still targets both `.light` and `[data-theme="light"]` selectors on the `<html>` element.